Qbrayan/Convolutional--Network/README.md

 # Problem Statement

-•	Build and train a ConvNet in TensorFlow for a classification problem
+•	Build and train a ConvNet in TensorFlow to classify 6 hand signs